 What is asbestos?

 Asbestos is a naturally occurring family of fibrous minerals found in certain types of rock formations.
-These minerals are made of long, thin fibers that vary in length and are not generally visible to the human eye, but can be positively identified with a special type of microscope.
-Asbestos fibers are heat resistant, incombustible, possess great tensile strength, and cannot be easily degraded or destroyed.
-The six types of asbestos are chrysotile, amosite, crocidolite, anthophyllite, actinolyte, and tremolite.
-The minerals that have been most commonly used in buildings are chrysotile (white), amosite (brown), and crocidolite (blue).
+These minerals are made-up of long, thin fibers that vary in length and may be straight or curled.
+The typical size of asbestos fibers is 0.1 to 10 µm in length, a size that is not generally visible to the human eye.
+There are six types of asbestos: chrysotile, amosite, crocidolite, anthophyllite, actinolite, and tremolite.
+Of these general types, the minerals chrysotile (white), amosite (brown), and crocidolite (blue) have been most commonly used in buildings.
 Approximately 95% of all asbestos used in commercial products is chrysotile.

 How might I be exposed to asbestos?